microtick/node-operations/README.md

 ## Step 2 Genesis Account - COMPLETE BY Saturday, June 20, 2020 11:00 pm UTC

-Every validator should perform the following ACCOUNT steps:
+New validators should perform the following ACCOUNT steps:

 ACCOUNT-1.
 Find your validator address